sjain75/pytutor/README.md

 and loops

-Manual questions: The user is required to enter a value or answer to a question that is asking about the code segement at a particular point in time
+Manual questions: The user is required to enter a value or answer to a question that is asking about the code segment at a particular point in time

 Structure of each question: <i>The WorksheetCreator abstracts this really well.</i>
 Outer div, no class or id is needed